usc-isi-i2/kgtk/docs/KGTK-Installation-Procedure-Details.md

 python -m spacy download en_core_web_sm
 ```

-!!! note
-    If you wisk to use KGTK to conduct text embedding analyses using
+> If you wisk to use KGTK to conduct text embedding analyses using
     languages other then English, please contact the KGTK team.

 ## Running KGTK Commands in the Terminal Session